Belmond Royal Scotsman

 A journey on Belmond Royal Scotsman takes you straight to the heart of the Highlands, through landscapes of towering, pine-clad mountains reflected in mirror-still lochs.

-Just 40 guests travel through Scotland's finest countryside in private cabins, with an open-deck observation carriage behind.
+Just 40 guests travel through Scotland's finest countryside in private cabins, with an observation carriage behind.
 Life on board this luxury train is relaxed and indulgent, with gastronomic dining and the convivial atmosphere of celebrating with friends.
 After dinner, over a wee dram, a local clansman recounts tales that bring Scottish history alive.

 Along the way, guests disembark to meet local personalities, talk to experts on subjects from salmon fishing to whisky and take part in fun activities - truly a Scottish rail vacation par excellence.

 Belmond Royal Scotsman also features a brand new spa carriage - the Bamford Haybarn Spa is the first spa carriage to feature aboard Belmond's portfolio of luxury trains and features bespoke Bamford treatments for passengers travelling on overnight rail journeys throughout Scotland and Great Britain.
 Individually crafted wellbeing treatments are devoted to connecting the mind, body and soul with the natural world.
 The Bamford Bespoke Facial is a 55-minute ritual that aims to restore, rejuvenate and repair the skin.
 The treatment is finished with a deep tissue back massage focusing on Shiatsu pressure points with hot stones to release tension and promote deep relaxation.
 Other treatments on offer include the Bamford De-Stress Massage, Deep Tissue Massage, as well as manicures and pedicures using eco- natural Kure Bazaar nail polishes.